 Bring brown sugar, flour, and milk to a boil.
 Cook slowly until dissolved - about 5 minutes.

 Add egg and butter and mix with a hand mixer.
-Pour into cooked pie shell.
+Pour into the cooked pie shell.

 Return to oven and back for another 15 minutes.